 Welcome from the Director of ACCS Professor Jill Slay AM

-ACCS is already working closely with DSTO, Defence Services and Northrop Grumman Australia.
-The Centre will also collaborate with the Australian Defence Force and Defence contractors, Department of Foreign Affairs and Trade, Australian Taxation Office, Department of Immigration and Boarder Protection, Attorney-General's Department and The Department of Prime Minister and Cabinet, Australian Cyber Security Centre and ASD, State and Federal Police, Australian Crime Commission, and Australian and New Zealand Police Ministers and Commissioners as well as commercial entities and other organisations who are supporting us in integration of our systems, with training, guidance and advice.
+The ACCS combines expertise from a range of relevant communities; political, cyber industry, defence, academic, individual and organisational users, and the media.
+The Centre builds on close working relationships with both domestic and international industry and government, including UNSW’s unique half-century relationship with Defence.
+The ACCS is working closely with DSTO, Defence Services and Northrop Grumman Australia.
+The Centre also collaborates with the Australian Defence Force and Defence contractors, Department of Foreign Affairs and Trade, Australian Taxation Office, Department of Immigration and Border Protection, Attorney-General's Department and The Department of Prime Minister and Cabinet, Australian Cyber Security Centre and ASD, State and Federal Police, Australian Crime Commission, and Australian and New Zealand Police Ministers and Commissioners as well as commercial entities and other organisations who are supporting us in integration of our systems, with training, guidance and advice.

-The Centre will provide war-gaming, training and exercising on our cyber-range - with our own state of the art equipment unique in the Australian university system with an unclassified cyber range for teaching, training and research.
-And with the support of other vendors, we have advanced software for managing our range and a traffic generator to allow us to develop authentic cyber attack scenarios.
+We offer a Bachelor Computing & Cyber Security, three Masters Degrees in cyber security and two post-doctoral cyber security programs.
+The ACCS also offer an extensive array of professional education short courses to individuals, government and private organisations which range from introductory level to advanced courses.
+In the Executive arena, we have tailored Board and Senior Management Briefings on cyber security to equip corporate boards and enhance their oversight of cyber risks.
+In terms of cyberwarfare, the Centre provides war-gaming, training and exercises on our cyber-range - with our own state of the art equipment unique in the Australian university system with an unclassified cyber range for teaching, training and research.
+With the support of other vendors, we employ advanced software for managing our cyber-range and a traffic generator to allow us to develop authentic cyber-attack scenarios on critical infrastructure.

 Professor Jill Slay